 - Will there be sufficient funds available to support all partners to make a meaningful contribution?

 - Is the size and breadth of expertise in the team justified and appropriate for delivery of the proposed programme?

 Contracting organisations will confirm institutional support through sign-off of the application on electronic submission.
 In addition, letters of support from the Joint Lead and Co-applicant institutions are a mandatory upload.
 The letters of support should be from the Vice Chancellor (or equivalent) and describe how the Centre will support the institutions strategy, as well as any staff and resources that will be available to the Centre.

 A limited number of letters of support from other major contributors may also be submitted at Stage 2.

-Further guidance to support developing and sustaining Equitable Research Partnerships can be found on the NIHR website.
-Applicants may find the following resources useful:
+You can read further guidance to support developing and sustaining Equitable Research Partnerships.
+Applicants may find the following resources also useful:

 - A Guide for Transboundary Research Partnerships (Swiss Commission for Research Partnerships with Developing Countries (KFPE)

 - The UKCDR report on building effective and equitable research collaborations

 - Co-Design as Collaborative Research Connected Communities Foundation Series